pcjaakko/subshifter/README.md

 './main subshift file-with-good-time-stamps file-with-bad-time-stamps' overwrites the srt file with the bad time stamps with the good time stamps
 # note to future employers
+i did actually code the original quantum chemistry program so i'm not totally useless

+also this is more of a movie review than a job application tbh